mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 congestion controllers in {{rate-adaptation-application-layer}}.

-This document also discusses congestion control implications of using shared or multiple separate QUIC connections to send and receive multiple independent data streams in {{shared-connections}}.
+This document also discusses congestion control implications of using shared or multiple separate QUIC connections to send and receive multiple independent RTP/RTCP streams in {{shared-connections}}.

 ## Congestion Control at the Transport Layer {#cc-quic-layer}